 An Amazing Building – Palazzo Della Pilotta

-On the first floor of the Pilotta, a massive wooden door painted with faux marble marks the entrance to the Teatro Farnese(Farnese Theatre), which occupies a large room originally intended as an armory.
+On the first floor of the Pilotta is the entrance to the Teatro Farnese(Farnese Theatre).
+It occupies a large room that was originally intended as an armory.
 This wooden masterpiece was later transformed into a theater between 1617 and 1618 by architect Giovan Battista Aleotti.
-This room is massive and is made solely of wood.
-This room is simply stunning!
+This room is massive, made solely of wood, and is simply stunning!
 On May 13, 1944, a terrible bombing destroyed a large part of the west and south wings, including the Teatro Farnese, which were rebuilt in the years immediately following the end of the war.

 This museum was founded in 1760 by Don Philip, Duke of Parma.
 It was extended in later years to contain materials and artifacts found in the Parma area.

 The art collections currently include works by Alessandro Araldi, Correggia, Parmigianino, Lanfranco, Canaletto, and Da Vinci.
 Here is one that moved me in the gallery.

 In conclusion, the price of admission covers all of these museums and is really a good deal for the money.
 If you get to visit yourself, let us know what you think of the Palazzo Della Pilotta!

 Kathy GabrieleMay 9, 2019 at 10:45 am

 Well, I am beginning to rethink staying in Florence and perhaps stay in Parma and then do a day trip to Florence.
 So many wonderful choices.
 Thanks for the update.
 Will start some research on places to stay and hope you can add another couple.
 Also what is the closes airport to Parma.
 Always looking for direct flights if possible. .
 Thank you for sharing your journey with us.